datacamp/pythonwhat/docs/articles/electives.rst

 Success message
 ===============

 When all tests in an SCT pass, ``pythonwhat`` will automatically generate a congratulatory message to present to the student.
-If you want to override this 'success message', you can use the ``success_msg()`` function:
+If you want to override this 'success message', you can use the ``success_msg()`` function.

 .. code::

     Ex().check_object("x").has_equal_value()
+    Ex().success_msg("You are a hero when it comes to variable assignment!")

+`This article <https://authoring.datacamp.com/courses/exercises/all-exercise-types/success-message.html>`_ on the authoring docs describes how to write good success messages.

 Multiple choice exercises
 =========================